OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 In this discussion, generic type arguments are prefaced with 'T'. `TProperties` is the type of an application-level class containing properties to be indexed (which are marked with `IndexAttribute` or a subclass). `TIProperties` is the type of an underlying interface for such a class. `TGrainState` is the type of the persistent state of the indexed grain; it must be a class type with an empty constructor, and an instance is created by the IIndexedState implementation as its State property, which functions as the backing store for all of the grain's persistent properties, indexed or not. `TIIndexableGrain` is the type of an interface that has been marked as indexable (details below).

-The examples in this discussion use the SportsTeamIndexing sample at Samples\2.1\SportsTeamIndexing.
+The examples in this discussion use the [SportsTeamIndexing](#sportsteamindexing-sample) sample at Samples\2.1\SportsTeamIndexing.
 View the readme.md in that directory for instructions on running the sample.
 The SportsTeamIndexing.Interfaces project defines the grain and properties interfaces (and property classes, because the grain interface definition requires the property class definition), the SportsTeamIndexing.Grains directory defines the Grain (and GrainState) classes, and OrleansClient\ClientProgram.cs creates and queries the indexed grains.

-The SportsTeamIndexing sample is intended to be simple, and implements only a single indexed interface on the SportsTeamGrain.
+The [SportsTeamIndexing](#sportsteamindexing-sample) sample is intended to be simple, and implements only a single indexed interface on the SportsTeamGrain.
 More complicated scenarios that implement multiple indexed interfaces on a single grain are also supported.
 This discussion will also refer to the Indexing Unit Tests for MultipleInterface, which implement three indexed interfaces on TestEmployeeGrain; those interfaces use TProperties classes that implement IPersonProperties, IJobProperties, and IEmployeeProperties.
 These classes are defined in test\Orleans.Indexing.Tests\Grains\MultiInterface.

-Transactional indexes are not yet defined; some references are here as currently best-guess placeholders.
 ### Features
 Indexing is done on a per-interface, per-property basis; details are described below.
 An interface conceptually provides a namespace for the indexes on each of the properties of the properties-class object associated with that interface.
 If a grain class has one or more indexed interfaces, then all instances of that class are indexed.
+Currently indexes can be defined on only a single property.
 #### Partitioning Options
 Indexing is implemented within grains, which use storage providers to persist the index.
 In a cluster with multiple silos, the question naturally arises as to how the index values are partitioned across the various silos.
 ##### Entire Index in a Single Grain
-The simplest approach is to store the index as a single grain on whatever silo the Orleans activation process assigns it to.
+The simplest approach is to store the entire index as a single grain on whatever silo the Orleans activation process assigns it to.
 As the number of indexed grains grows, this single grain becomes a bottleneck.
 ##### Partitioned Per Silo
 An index may be physically partitioned over Active grains, so grains and their index are on the same silo.
-This option is available only for Active grains.
+This option is available only for Active indexes, and is the only partitioning option supported for Active indexes.
 This allows the silo to function as the unit of failure, since an index and the grains it references fail together, which simplifies recovery.
 ##### Partitioned Per Key Hash
 An index may be partitioned with a bucket for each key's hash value.
 Thus, one index grain contains entries for all indexed grains, across all silos, whose value for the indexed property hashes to a given value.
-#### Other Configuration Options
-The following characteristics may be configured for indexes:
-##### Eager vs. Lazy Index Updates
+#### Eager vs. Lazy Index Updates
 The index hash buckets may be updated eagerly (the index updates the hash bucket directly), or lazily (the index enqueues a workflow record to perform the update).
+#### Consistency scheme
+The following options define how indexing assures consistency in the face of conflict or failure.
+##### Workflow Without Fault Tolerance
+When this option is configured (by specifying the `NonFaultTolerantWorkflowIndexedStateAttribute` on the grain's Indexing facet), no fault tolerance is provided; in the event of failure, updates may be lost.
+This option is most appropriate for Active indexes, which can only be partitioned index per silo; in this case the silo is the single unit of failure.
-##### Fault Tolerance
+##### Workflow Fault Tolerance
-When this option is configured, a multi-step workflow is done for index updates, using the same queues that a lazy update uses.
+When this option is configured (by specifying the `FaultTolerantWorkflowIndexedStateAttribute` on the grain's Indexing facet), a multi-step workflow is done for index updates, using the same queues that a lazy update uses.
 The fault-tolerance is provided by storing the list of in-flight index updates as part of the grain state; if the grain crashes, then when it is next activated, the workflows remaining in its state once again commence executing.
+Only total indexes can be Workflow Fault Tolerant.
+##### Transactional
+When this option is configured (by specifying the `TransactionalIndexedStateAttribute` on the grain's Indexing facet), the grain's state and index updates are done as part of an Orleans transaction.
+Only Total indexes can participate in a transaction (and thus cannot be partitioned per silo), and they cannot be lazy.
-##### Active, Total, and Storage-Managed Indexes
+#### Active, Total, and Storage-Managed Indexes
 An Active index maintains entries for only the grains currently active; when a grain is deactivated, it is removed from the index.
+An Active index can only be partitioned per silo and may not use a Workflow fault tolerant or Transactional consistency scheme.
+These restrictions are discussed in more detail in [Constraints on Indexing](#constraints-on-indexing).
+They are consistent with the definition of an active index, for which it is most appropriate that their index entries live on the same silo they are active on, and the silo functions as a single unit of failure.

-A Total grain maintains entries for all grains that have been activated over the life of the index.
+A Total index maintains entries for all grains that have been activated over the life of the index.
+Total indexes cannot be partitioned per silo.
+They may participate in all consistency schemes.

 Storage-Managed indexes delegate all indexing to the storage provider and do not maintain any cached index state within Orleans.
 Currently only CosmosDB has a storage provider that implements the necessary "interface" (a way to specify the indexed properties, and a LookupAsync method that is invoked dynamically).
+See [Direct Storage Managed Indexes (DSMI)](#direct-storage-managed-indexes-dsmi) for more information.
-##### Large Hash Buckets
+#### Large Hash Buckets
 An index can be configured to have very large hash buckets, to handle highly-skewed distributions of values more efficiently.
 The default is no limit; the actual number varies depending on the number of indexed grains and the distribution of the hash.
 ### Source Code
 See [src/Orleans.Indexing](/src/Orleans.Indexing) (the directory containing this .md file) and [test/Orleans.Indexing.Tests](/test/Orleans.Indexing.Tests).